These are the greatest opening bars in classical music

-The E flat in Das Rheingold
+This E flat in Wagner's Das Rheingold from the 'Ring' cycle

-Wagner's legendary Ring Cycle contains four operas and 15 hours of the most exquisite music and drama, taking in fire, battles between good and evil, dwarves, giants and magical jewelry.
+Wagner's legendary Ring cycle contains four operas and 15 hours of the most exquisite music and drama, taking in fire, battles between good and evil, dwarves, giants and magical jewellery.
 At the beginning of this epic musical journey, there's a long, sonorous E flat – 136 bars' worth, in fact.
 The composer used this low, sustained drone in the double basses to evoke the depths and movement of the river Rhine.

-The celestial violin A harmonic that opens Mahler's 'Titan'
+The celestial violin A harmonic that opens Mahler's 'Titan' Symphony

 Mahler's Symphony No. 1 (aptly named the 'Titan') has an exceptional beginning – a seven-octave drone on a held A, with the first violins holding an *exceptionally* high A harmonic.
 It gradually bubbles up and the movement goes on to evoke the great outdoors that inspired the work, with legions of brass performing both on and off stage.
 How very Mahler.